Emergent Gravity from Topological Quantum Field Theory: Stochastic Gradient Flow Perspective away from the Quantum

-The Palatini formulation of General Relativity, in the first-order formalism, is then recovered after the SSB, thanks to the fact that $B_{AB}^{(\textup{W})}\xrightarrow{SSB}B_{ab}^{(\textup{W})}=B_{ab}^{(\textup{EH})}$.
-From the perspective of the BF formalism, the pre-geometric simplicity constraints \eqref{eq:pre-geometric-simplicity-constraint} `unfreeze' the three dynamical degrees of freedom of the Wilczek action and preventing the theory from being topological BF.
-The SSB enables to recover General Relativity from the pre-geometric theory proposed by Wilczek, in the infrared limit.
-In particular, this mechanism provides a new degree of freedom other than those of the massless graviton \cite{ACMM2}, i.e. that of the scalar field $\phi^5\equiv\rho$.
-We may then wonder whether this additional degree of freedom can be relevant to recover an ultraviolet completion of the theory, given that the mass of its excitations is naturally expected to be near the Planck scale \cite{addazi:pre-geometry}.
-To address this question, we consider the stochastic pre-geometric flow of Wilczek theory, using the extended BF formalism, and show how both the infrared phase transition to General Relativity and the ultraviolet phase transition to a topological theory can be recovered.\\
+The Palatini formulation of GR, in the first-order formalism, is then recovered after the SSB, thanks to the fact that $B_{AB}^{(\textup{W})}\xrightarrow{SSB}B_{ab}^{(\textup{W})}=B_{ab}^{(\textup{EH})}$.
+From the perspective of the BF formalism, the pre-geometric simplicity constraints \eqref{eq:pre-geometric-simplicity-constraint} `unfreeze' the three dynamical degrees of freedom of the Wilczek action and prevent the theory from being topological BF.
+The SSB enables in the IR limit the recovery of GR from the pre-geometric theory proposed by Wilczek.
+In particular, this mechanism provides a new degree of freedom other than those of the graviton \cite{ACMM2}, i.e. that of the scalar field $\phi^5\equiv\rho$.
+This additional (out-of-equilibrium, with respect to the IR limit) degree of freedom can be key to achieve a UV completion of the theory.
+To address this point, we consider the stochastic pre-geometric flow of Wilczek theory, using the extended BF formalism, and show how both the IR phase transition to GR and the ultraviolet phase transition to a topological theory can be recovered.\\

-The action of the Plebanski formulation of Wilczek theory, $S_\textup{P-W}$, is the pre-geometric version of the gravitational Plebanski action $S_\textup{P}$, provided the choice of either $SO(1,4)$ or $SO(3,2)$ as the gauge group rather than $SO(1,3)$, and a slightly modified expression for the constraint.
-Therefore, we may express $S_\textup{P-W}$ as The extremization of $S_\textup{P-W}$ with respect to $\phi_{E}$ imposes the condition
+The action of the Plebanski formulation of Wilczek theory, $S_\textup{P-W}$, is the pre-geometric version of the gravitational Plebanski action $S_\textup{P}$, provided the choice of either $SO(1,4)$ or $SO(3,2)$ as the gauge group rather than $SO(1,3)$, and a modified expression for the constraint.
+Therefore, we may express $S_\textup{P-W}$ as The extremisation of $S_\textup{P-W}$ with respect to $\phi_{E}$ imposes the condition